facebook social icon

 The bare minimum is AES 256-bit encryption, with your account password being stores locally on your device so the password manager never sees it.

-Multi-factor authentication support through an authentication app is a must.
+Multi-factor authentication support through a good authentication app is a must.

 Admins should have access to logs and reports showing which logins are being used, which ones aren't, and when your shared logins are being updated to quickly spot any abnormalities.